-Max and Una spend every weekend and most school holidays running around with a group of neighbourhood kids.
-They don’t think anything of the fact that they are different ages, go to different schools, have different hobbies.
+Max and Una spend every weekend and most school holidays running around with a group of neighborhood kids.
+They don’t think anything of the fact that they are different ages, go to different schools, and have different hobbies.
 They’ve known each other for most of their lives.

-They play soccer, hockey, Dungeons and Dragons.
-They collect pet caterpillars, sell painted rocks and have epic water fights.
+They play soccer, hockey, and Dungeons and Dragons.
+They collect pet caterpillars, sell painted rocks, and have epic water fights.
 This is their understanding of community.
 Even if they don’t always agree or get along, they all belong.

 Sense of community

-While these communities are perfect for connecting people around an activity, knowing your neighbours creates a community around a place.
-A neighbourhood community is not something you opt into, it includes everyone, even people you might not normally get along with.
+While these communities are perfect for connecting people around an activity, knowing your neighbors creates a community around a place.
+A neighborhood community is not something you opt into, it includes everyone, even people you might not normally get along with.
 And people who don’t necessarily have the same background and experiences that you have.

 That is where its strength lies.

 - Connecting with people from different backgrounds fosters tolerance and understanding.

 - Max and Una have a ton of trusted adults in their lives.
 When Una was having a tough time coping with the lockdowns, one of our neighbors dropped off craft supplies and helped her make cloud slime from a distance.